 The answer to this question is different for different people.
-Because each person's condition is unique, you and your doctor must weigh the advantages and
+Because each person's condition is unique, the doctor and you must weigh the advantages and disadvantages.
+Cemented replacements are more frequently used for less active people and people with weaker bones or osteoporosis.
+Uncemented replacements are usually used for younger, more active people, but studies show that cemented and uncemented prosthesis have comparable rates of success.